samjones00/docs/docs/ormlite/reference-support.md

 - Doesn't persist as complex type blobs
 - Doesn't impact normal querying
-- Saves and loads references independently from itself
+- Saves and loads references independently of itself
 - Are serializable with Text serializers (only populated are visible).
 - Loads related data only 1-reference-level deep

-Basically they provides a better story when dealing with referential data that doesn't impact the POCO's ability to be used as DTO's.
+Basically they provide a better story when dealing with referential data that doesn't impact the POCO's ability to be used as DTOs.

 ## Merge Disconnected POCO Result Sets

 The `Merge` extension method can stitch disconnected POCO collections together as per their relationships defined in OrmLite's POCO References.

-For example you can select a collection of Customers who've made an order with quantities of 10 or more and in a separate query select their filtered Orders and then merge the results of these 2 distinct queries together with:
+For example, you can select a collection of Customers who've made an order with quantities of 10 or more and in a separate query select their filtered Orders and then merge the results of these 2 distinct queries together with:

 ```csharp
 //Select Customers who've had orders with Quantities of 10 or more